swiftmailer/swiftmailer/README.md

 Swift Mailer
 ------------

-Swift Mailer is a component based mailing solution for PHP 7.
+Swift Mailer is a component based mailing solution for PHP.
 It is released under the MIT license.

 Swift Mailer is highly object-oriented by design and lends itself